Michael Kieran Harvey : Associate Artist

 Harvey's compositions have been performed in Europe, the UK, North and South America and Asia, in addition to major Australian festivals.
 He concentrates on non-standard formats, often humorously questioning classical music and embracing diverse influences.

-As a pianist Harvey's awards include the Grand Prix in the Ivo Pogorelich Piano Competition, USA (1993 - the world's richest at the time), the Debussy Medal (the Guilde Francaise Concours Paris 1986), the Australian Government's Centenary Medal (2002), the 2009 AMC/APRA Classical Music Award for Distinguished Services to Australian Music, and the 2014 Tasmanian State Art Music Award for best performance (Gyger's Inferno).
+As a pianist Harvey's awards include the Grand Prix in the Ivo Pogorelich Piano Competition, USA (1993 - the world's richest at the time), the Debussy Medal (the Guilde Francaise Concours Paris 1986), the Australian Government's Centenary Medal (2002), the 2009 APRA award for Distinguished Services to Australian Music, and the 2014 AMC state award for best classical performance (Gyger's Inferno).

-Recent improvisation collaborations include the Chinese-Australian Typhoon ensemble with Violent Femmes bassist Brian Ritchie, the fluxus-influenced Slave Pianos and Indonesian punk outfit Punkasila, James Hullick's piano concerto with JOLT ensemble, saxophonist Adam Simmons's jazz/rock piano concerto, and Martin Friedel's Dance of the Bee with Astra.
+Recent improvisation collaborations include the Chinese-Australian Typhoon ensemble with Violent Femmes bassist Brian Ritchie, the fluxus-influenced Slave Pianos and Indonesian punk outfit Punkasila, James Hullick's piano concerto with JOLT ensemble, saxophonist Adam Simmons' jazz/rock piano concerto, and Martin Friedel's Dance of the Bee with Astra.
 Recent notated collaborations include the Israeli-Australian composer Yitzhak Yedid's piano concerto with the Tel Aviv Soloists, Messiaen's Couleurs de la Cité Celeste with MSO and the Carter duo with ex-Arditti violinist Graeme Jennings.